FidelisMomanyi/Impresser/README.md

 ## Known Bugs

-* At the moment of cration there are no known bugs.
+* At the moment of creation there are no known bugs.
 If any contact me.

 ## Technologies Used

 1. Python3.8 - (Flask)
+2. SQLAlchemy

 ## Behaviour Driven Development (BDD)